chargebyte/chargebyte-docs/docs/source/getting_started.rst

 After plugging in the IEC 62196 Type 2 EVSE Test Adapter, a CP state change from "A" to "B" should be visible in the EVerest log.
 By default, the authentication is disabled in the bsp-only.yaml configuration.
-Therefore, the duty dycle should directly switch from 100% to ~26.7%.
+Therefore, the duty cycle should directly switch from 100% to ~26.7%.
 The duty cycle change indicates 16A to the EV and the EVSE is now able to supply power to the EV.

 The last EVerest log messages should look like this: